Table Of Contents

 Waste Management (WM): This one is relatively straightforward, everyone needs garbage removal.
 Similar to utilities, this is an essential service.
 They have a huge customer base in several countries, a large fleet and fully developed infrastructure, and do much more than just dump garbage in landfills.
 They handle all aspects of waste processing, including the interesting relationship between waste disposal and energy creation.
 They also pay a dividend.

-The categories described above are traditional - there are many different ways to classify a company.
-At the end of the day, it’s important to consider the current market price of the stock vs. the value of the company.
-Either the company is undervalued by the market now or the company will grow to dominate its sector(s) in the future.
+In picking a winning stock, the company is either undervalued by the market now or will grow to dominate its sector(s) in the future.
 When investing for decades, it’s important to also look forward.
 Analyzing broad societal trends, such as how we consume food and energy, can shed light on the fact that certain traditional key industry players may fall and be replaced by entirely new companies.
 Following technological developments can also uncover companies that may be relatively young but are going to stick around for the long-haul.